aureliusnoble/catacombs-generator/README.md

 It then places 2 Level 0 or Level 1 rooms next to the starting room.
 Then fills the rest of the layout with the remaining Level 0, Level 1, Level 2, and Special Rooms.

 Each completed Battle room provides a key.
-Level 2 rooms provide two keys (except in Impossible difficulty).
+Level 2 rooms provide two keys (except in Impossible difficulty, where they only provide 1.).

 Each shop costs 1 key to enter, and the Catacomb Lord costs either 1 (Easy), 2 (Medium/Hard), or 3 (Impossible) depending on the difficulty.